JobTarget Logo

 Med-Medicine - Pennsylvania-Pittsburgh - (26001663)

-The Department of Medicine, Division of Cardiology, is seeking to hire a Postdoctoral Associate.
+The Department of Medicine, Division of Cardiology, is seeking to hire a Postdoctoral Associate - Researcher.
 Research in the St. Hilaire Lab focuses on identifying and characterizing the mechanisms underlying the development of vascular and valvular calcification pathologies and bioprosthetic valve failure, with specific interest in defining the mechanisms by which genetic mutations, inflammation, and mechanical stress drive the transformation of a healthy cells into calcifying cells.
 For these investigations the St. Hilaire Lab obtains human tissues from patients with various cardiovascular diseases, utilizes murine models and primary human patient cells and tissues to create in vitro and ex vivo disease models, and performs biochemical, biomechanical, molecular biology, and next generation sequencing techniques.

 Main Postdoc Duties